Self-Regulation and Stress for Social Workers

-1. Discuss the stressor characteristics that may be especially toxic.
+1. Conclude three stressor characteristics that may be especially toxic.

-2. Investigate the part of the brain that plays a central role in managing “executive functions,” which are an important aspect of cognitive self-regulation.
+2. Evaluate the part of the brain that plays a central role in managing “executive functions,” which are an important aspect of cognitive self-regulation.

 3. Describe the parental attribute that has been found to predict emotion regulation and delay of gratification in children.